-Preventive care: Routine care examinations based on guidelines from the American Medical Association and doctor recommendations.
+Preventive care: Routine care exams based on guidelines from the American Medical Association, the United States Preventive Care Task Force, the Advisory Committee on Immunization Practices that has been adopted by Director of the Centers for Disease Control and Prevention, the Comprehensive Guidelines Supported by the Health Resources and Services Administration and doctor recommendations.
 Covered expenses include routine physical exams (including well-woman and well-child exams), routine cancer screenings, and immunizations.
 See "Preventive care" in the Health Care Benefits section.